The Most important lab tests every midlife woman should know about

 Menopause isn’t simply a hormone transition.

-It’s a cardiovascular, metabolic, skeletal, neurological, and hormonal transition.
+It’s also a cardiovascular, metabolic, skeletal, neurological, and nutritional transition.

 🌿 Midlife Wellness Tip